bjorntsv/pyfemu/README.md

 Finite element (FE) model updating in Python by an example.
 The framework of sensitivity-based FE model updating is implemented in Python and validated through a simple numerical case study utilizing the FE model program ABAQUS.

-Please cite both the original research paper which the code was developed for (reference to be included), and the code, if used for research purposes.
+Please cite both the original research paper which the code was developed for [1], and the code [2], if used for research purposes.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4243875.svg)](https://doi.org/10.5281/zenodo.4243875)